 Health care, food, and other basic needs are always in demand, so companies that provide these products and services are typically good defensive stocks.
 Utilities, transportation, and other essential infrastructure companies are often defensive stocks.

 While there’s no such thing as a guaranteed investment, choosing defensive stocks can help you weather market volatility and protect your portfolio from short-term declines.
-When selecting defensive stocks for your portfolio, look for companies that provide essential products and services and have strong financial stability.
-These companies will be better able to weather tough economic times and continue to generate profits even when the market is down.
+Look for companies that provide essential products and services and have strong financial stability when selecting defensive stocks for your portfolio.

 - They offer stability and dividends, even in difficult economic times.